facebookresearch/home-robot/README.md

 ```

 To format manually, run: `pre-commit run --show-diff-on-failure --all-files`

+## Troubleshooting
+- Errors on installing Detectron2: check `nvcc --version` and make sure it matches the cuda drivers.
+-

 ## License
 Home Robot is MIT licensed.
 See the [LICENSE](./LICENSE) for details.